crate/cloud-tutorials/docs/index.rst

 ..
 NOTE::

-    This is beginner documentation.
+    These are beginner tutorials.

-    Check out the `Cloud Console reference`_ or the `Croud reference`_ for more advanced CrateDB Cloud documentation.
+    Check out the `How-To Guides`_, `Reference`, or `Croud CLI`_ docs for more advanced information.

 ..
 SEEALSO::

-    *Getting Started with CrateDB Cloud* is an open source documentation project and is hosted on `GitHub`_.
+    This is an open source documentation project.
+We host the source code and issue tracker on `GitHub`_.

 .. rubric:: Table of contents